 Braided Ham and Swiss Pastry

 “This dish is inspired by my mom’s ham, Swiss and Dijon petite sandwiches.
 Every time my mom hosted a shower, which was often in the South, as we shower everything, she would make the sandwiches.
 It was all I could do to refrain from eating almost all of them.
 This is my version of a classic favorite with a beautiful new twist.
-It looks every bit as elegant and sophisticated at a baby or wedding shower as it does at Mother’s Day brunch.
+It looks every bit as elegant and sophisticated at a baby or wedding shower as it does a brunch.
 Yet, it’s so beautiful no one will realize it only took a few minutes to assemble.”
 Click here for the recipe.

 Basic Kitchen, Charleston, SC | The Fat Radish, Savannah, GA